 “Why don’t you gather yourself some sea greens, Tricon,” Maya suggested.

 “I’d rather not,” answered the dragon.
 “We've had them for seven days straight.”
-Chantal watched, somehow surprised dragons were capable of whining like human children.
+Chantal watched, surprised dragons were capable of whining like human children.
 “Your choice: fried, baked, or stewed,” he continued in what Chantal guessed was an impression of someone.

 Chantal blinked at the sight of Tricon lowering his eyes as he nodded like a guilty child.
 Her focus bounced between the dragon and Maya.
 She was thunderstruck and confused.
 Was this what the relationship between companions was like?